roonil-wazlib/cosc_helper_library/README.md

 # runtime

-Module containing methods for analyse the time an algorithm takes to run, depending on ls input size.
+Module containing methods to analyse the time an algorithm takes to run, depending on list input size.
 Contents include methods for timing a single run on random input, getting an average time accross n runs on random input, or timing a run on a given input list.